 - According to Chapter-601, Sec.
 33-657, foreign corporations can register their corporate name by filing the registration application with the Secretary of the State.

 An LLC or Corporation wanting to set up a company in Connecticut has to designate as well as maintain a registered agent in this state pursuant to Chapter 613a, Sec.
 34-243n of the Uniform Limited Liability Company Act and Chapter 601, Sec.
 33-660 of the Business Corporations Act.
 The role of a registered agent in Connecticut is to receive service of process, important state communications, and legal documents, on behalf of the business entity.

-We are one of the respected registered agents in Connecticut and will be responsible towards initiating incorporation in Connecticut through processing of your “Certificate of Incorporation” for domestic corporations and “Certificate of Authority” for foreign corporations.
+We are one of the respected registered agents in Connecticut and will be responsible for initiating incorporation in Connecticut through processing of your “Certificate of Incorporation” for domestic corporations and “Certificate of Authority” for foreign corporations.

 Certificate of Incorporation and Certificate of Authority

-You will be required to submit “Certificate of Incorporation” if your business is a domestic corporation and a “Certificate of Authority” if it is a foreign business entity.
-In order to streamline the process of incorporation in Connecticut, we can file documents on your behalf through the online process or through expedited process.
+You will be required to submit a “Certificate of Incorporation” if your business is a domestic corporation and a “Certificate of Authority” if it is a foreign business entity.
+In order to streamline the process of incorporation in Connecticut, we can file documents on your behalf through the online process or through an expedited process.

 Date Stamped Copies

 As a part of the process of company incorporation in Connecticut, we will ensure, you receive date-stamped and filed copies that verifies the state has filed as well as formed your corporation.

 What would it cost to set up a company in Connecticut?